 Tell us about your connection(s) to the Midwest region and about your intended contributions to the region.

-We will select Stanford USA Fellows finalists on the Round 2 notification date of 29 March 2018, regardless of whether you applied in Round 1 or Round 2.
+We will select Stanford USA Fellows within a month after both the Round 1 and Round 2 notification dates.
 Selection will be based on our general MBA admission criteria, as well as the following criteria specific to the Fellowship:

 Commitment to Developing the Midwest